x157/x157.github.io/UE5/GameplayAbilitySystem/How-To-Send-Client-Gameplay-Ability-Data-to-Server-in-C++.md

 ```

+<a id="ExampleClientToServerAbility__ActivateAbilityWithTargetData"></a>
 ## `ActivateAbilityWithTargetData` Implementation

+This is an example of how you might implement `ActivateAbilityWithTargetData`.

-This runs on the local player client as prediction code.
+This runs on the local player client as prediction code

-It also runs on the server as authoritative code after the `TargetData` is received from the client.
+AND on the server as authoritative code
+after the `TargetData` is received from the client.

+In this example all we do is log the `ClientLocation` that we retrieve from the
+`TargetData` the client sent, but you could spawn a black hole there and consume the world,
+or whatever else you prefer.

 ```c++
 void UExampleClientToServerAbility::ActivateAbilityWithTargetData(const FGameplayAbilityTargetDataHandle& TargetDataHandle, FGameplayTag ApplicationTag)